Mixed Graph Signal Analysis of Joint Image Denoising / Interpolation: Introduction

 Acquired sensor images are typically noise-corrupted, and a subsequent interpolation task is often required for processing and/or display purposes.
 For example, images captured on a Bayer-patterned grid require demosaicing \cite{malvar2004high, menon2011color}, and a perspective image may need rectification into a different viewpoint \cite{xue2019learning}.
 However, image denoisers and interpolators are often designed and optimized as individual components \cite{zhang2017beyond, xing2021end, kokkinos2019iterative}.
 This leads to a natural question: should these denoisers and interpolators be independently executed in separate steps, or should they be combined and jointly optimized?

-We study the joint image denoising / interpolation problem from a \textit{mixed} graph filtering perspective, leveraging recent progress in the \textit{graph signal processing} (GSP) field \cite{ortega18ieee,cheung18}.
+We study the joint image denoising / interpolation problem from a \textit{mixed} graph filtering perspective, leveraging recent progress in the \textit{graph signal processing} (GSP) field \cite{ortega18ieee,cheung18} for image restoration \cite{hu16spl,pang17,liu17,bai19tip,vu21,chen21,yoshida22,gharedaghi23}.
 Our work makes two contributions.
-First, we prove that, under mild conditions, a linear denoiser is also an optimal graph filter to a \textit{maximum a poseriori} (MAP) denoising problem regularized using an \textit{undirected} graph smoothness prior\footnote{\cite{chan19} proved a similar theorem for linear denoiser, but our proof based on linear algebra is simpler and more intuitive.
-See Section\;\ref{subsec:denoiser} for details.} \cite{pang17} (Theorem\;\ref{thm:denoiser}), while a linear interpolator is also an optimal graph filter to a MAP interpolation problem regularized using a \textit{directed} graph smoothness prior \cite{romano17} (Theorem\;\ref{thm:inter}).
+First, we prove that, under mild conditions, a linear denoiser is also an optimal graph filter to a \textit{maximum a poseriori} (MAP) denoising problem using an \textit{undirected} graph smoothness prior\footnote{\cite{chan19} proved a similar theorem for linear denoiser, but our proof based on linear algebra is simpler and more intuitive.
+See Section\;\ref{subsec:denoiser} for details.} \cite{pang17} (Theorem\;\ref{thm:denoiser}), while a linear interpolator is also an optimal graph filter to a MAP interpolation problem using a \textit{directed} graph smoothness prior \cite{romano17} (Theorem\;\ref{thm:inter}).
 These two basic theorems establish one-to-one mappings from conventional linear image filters \cite{milanfar13} to MAP-optimized graph filters for appropriately defined graphs.

 Considering both denoising and interpolation simultaneously thus naturally leads to a \textit{mixed} graph model with both directed and undirected edges---a formalism that provides a mathematical framework for joint optimization and explains under which scenarios a joint denoising / interpolation approach would be necessary.
 Our second contribution is to study two variants of the joint problem: i) an undirected-graph-based denoiser followed by a directed-graph-based interpolator has an optimal \textit{separable} solution (Corollary\;\ref{corol:separable}), and ii) a directed-graph-based interpolator followed by an undirected-graph-based denoiser has an optimal \textit{non-separable} solution (Corollary\;\ref{corol:non-separable}).
-In the latter case, we show that the solution comprises analytically derived denoising and interpolation operators that are easily computable functions of the input interpolator / denoiser.
+In the latter case, we analytically derive the optimal joint solution that comprises derivative denoising and interpolation operators that are easily computable functions of the input interpolator / denoiser.
 Experiments show that using these computed operators for joint denoising / interpolation of test images can outperform separate approaches noticeably.